(This story is based mostly on memory; even some of the photos are not from Richwood. Please forgive any errors of fact.)

 I played at running around our yard, making vroom vroom sounds.
-We moved in 1954 to a house that had a slight embankment on its east, and suddenly my play track had a novel feature: the backstretch was higher than the frontstretch, so that I had to run uphill through Turns 1 and 2 and downhill through 3 and 4.
+We moved in 1954 to a house that, like many in the area, sat on a slight embankment.
+Suddenly my play track had a novel feature: the western backstretch was higher than the eastern frontstretch, so that I had to run uphill through Turns 1 and 2 and downhill through 3 and 4.

 Another event with a lot of passing was the Winners' Handicap, featuring the cars that had placed well in the heats, winners starting from the back.
 The cars that had lost in the heats went into the Consolation race.
 And then the evening concluded with a 25-lap Feature.
 When it was over, Art handed the winning driver the checkered flag.
 Holding it out the window, he made a victory lap of the track while the flash photographer in the infield snapped his picture.